eadwinCode/django-compressor-parceljs/README.rst

 Vue example
 -----------
-Create a vue project in your django project root
+Create a vue project in your django project root.
 See the demo project django_vue_
 ::